 Before you can decide whether a survey is a good choice for data collection, you have to determine what information is needed.
 This decision will also be framed by the purpose of the study.
 If done carefully, considering the purpose of the study will help you ensure that you get all the data you need to answer the research questions.

 During this phase you will want to review existing literature on the topic addressed in the study.
-By doing this will get a better idea regarding the data other researcher have gathered and perhaps data that was not but should have been obtained.
-Not only will this help gain a better understanding of the topic and issues, others may already have created instruments that can be used, or that might be useful when designing your survey.
+By doing this you will get a better idea regarding the data other researchers have gathered and perhaps data that was not but should have been obtained.
+Not only will this help you gain a better understanding of the topic and issues, but it will also help you understand what instruments others may have already created that can be used during the designing or implementing of your survey.
 This is especially important when designing a scale.
 For a scale, the theoretical definition of the construct being measured helps to establish an operational definition which is needed for identifying the component parts or aspects of the construct the survey will attempt to measure.

 Data Identification Example